-If the revised Withdrawal Agreement is ratified within the new deadline, the UK will enter a period of transition until at least 31 December 2020, during which negotiations on a new future relationship will take place.
-In that period existing trade and regulatory arrangements will continue to apply on a ‘business as usual’ basis.
+The UK would then enter a period of transition until 31 December 2020, during which negotiations on a new future relationship will take place.
+Throughout that period existing trade and regulatory arrangements will continue to apply on a ‘business as usual’ basis.

 We welcome feedback that could help us to improve our site.
 Please send any comments or suggestion to email@example.com